ibm-cloudintegration/CP4I-PoT-Public/APIC-labs-v12/Create-Secure-Publish-DPNGW/ReadMe.md

 # 4. Publish API<a name="publish-api"></a>

-Here, you will publish the API to IBM DataPower API Gateway and Developer Portal community for consuming the API. <br>
+Here, you will publish the API to IBM DataPower Nano Gateway and Developer Portal community for consuming the API. <br>

 1. Click on "Publish"
 ![alt text](./images/image-18.png)